axiomgaming/lostark_theory/README.md

 Spacebar and Awakening skills typically provide level 3 Super Armor.
 This means that with good timing you can avoid a knockdown (e.g., Argos landing) with spacebar.

-## Info about combat stats, caps, character sheet info
+## Info about combat stats, caps, character sheet details

  - **Crit**: Provides crit rate (approx 0.035785% per pt)
  - **Spec**: Provides